 There is currently no cure for dementia.
-However, drugs and other treatments such as cognitive stimulation (exercising the brain) can improve a persons functioning and abilities, it is important you and your family get the help and support you need.
-You can find out more about living with dementia in our 'Living Well with Dementia' leaflet.
+However, drugs and other treatments such as cognitive stimulation (exercising the brain) can improve an individuals functioning and abilities.
+It's important that the person with dementia and their family get the help and support they need.
+You can find out more about living with dementia in our 'Living Well with Dementia' leaflet (PDF, 4.51 MB).

 Identifying dementia is not straightforward, but early and accurate diagnosis is important because:

 - It will ensure you are treated for other possible causes for your symptoms.
 Sometimes other conditions can mimic dementia

 - You can access services for support and treatment

 - You can get help and advice from your GP, memory services, social services or the voluntary sector such as Alzheimer's Society and support groups